FakeItEasy/FakeItEasy/docs/formatting-argument-values.md

 messages are adequate, but sometimes there's a need to improve upon them, which can be done by writing custom argument value formatters.

+## FakeItEasy's default formatter behavior

+Unless custom formatters are provided, FakeItEasy formats argument values like so:

+- the `null` value is formatted as `NULL`,
+- the empty `string` is formatted as `string.Empty`,
+- other `string` values are formatted as `"the string value"`, including the quotation marks, and
+- any other value is formatted as its `ToString()` result

+There is no way to change FakeItEasy's behavior when formatting `null`, but the other behavior can be overridden by user-defined formatters.

 ## Writing a custom argument value formatter
 Just define a class that extends `FakeItEasy.ArgumentValueFormatter<T>`.
 Here's a sample that formats argument values of type `Book`:
 ```csharp